 The above process is an excellent hack to determine the type of customers that you are currently capturing.

-But Mike also had advice on how you can figure out who you aren’t capturing, but should be.
-These include tools like:
+But how can you figure out who you aren’t capturing, but should be?

-A final practice that Mike and his company have pioneered is using keywords to determine where buyers are in the buyer journey.
+A final practice we’ve pioneered is using keywords to determine where buyers are in the buyer journey.

-They then map those relevant keywords onto the personas they created to make them even more effective.
+We then map those relevant keywords onto the personas we created to make them even more effective.

-While you can do this with surveys too, Mike found that it was not as scalable as using keyword tools.
-Tools you can use include:
+While you can do this with surveys too, it’s not as scalable as using keyword tools.
+Tools you can use are: